Sanitary sewer extension permit guidance

-Developers and Communities who will be making a direct connection to Metropolitan Council Interceptor Facilities must complete a Connection Application in addition to any required Sanitary Sewer Extension Permits.
-In addition, work over and in Metropolitan Council Environmental Services Easements is only allowed with permission from MCES.
-Encroachment Agreements may be required for projects that impact MCES Easements, even if no direct connection to MCES Sewers is involved.
+Developers and communities who will be making a direct connection to MCES interceptor facilities must complete a connection application in addition to any required sanitary sewer extension permits.
+In addition, work over and in MCES easements is only allowed with our permission.
+Encroachment agreements may be required for projects that impact MCES easements, even if no direct connection to MCES sewers is involved.

 Applying for a permit

-To obtain a permit, complete the new MPCA permit application form (MS Word).
+To obtain a permit, complete the new MPCA permit application form (Microsoft Word).

 Beginning January 1, 2010, permit applications must be on the new MPCA permit application form.
 Applications that are not on the new form will be returned.